-Set aside whatever sum you wish to give each week and bring to church once we can resume services.
+Set aside whatever sum you wish to give each week and bring to church services.

 * If you choose to use Options (1) or (2) please send a private message through Messenger to m.me/StBartsWednesbury and I will let you have the Bank details to enable you to set up a standing order or bank transfer.
 (Fr Mark has already emailed some of you with those details.)
 To enable our Treasurer to recognise the regular giving can you use the reference ‘Collection’ so that Glenys can ensure money is accounted for under Regular Giving.
-Please note: If you use the regular Gift Aid envelopes because you are a tax payer, you need only bring the envelope for the date next time you attend church.
-Destroy any previous envelopes.
+Please note: If you use the regular Gift Aid envelopes because you are a tax payer, please continue to use these.

 Thank you.
 We pray that you stay safe.
 The Lord bless us and watch over us; The Lord make his face to shine upon us and be gracious to us; The Lord look kindly upon us and give us peace.
 Amen

 For a number of years some of us have attended these yearly events and they have been very uplifting.
-This year, of course, is very different.
-Ali Jarvis, the Secretary for the Midlands Women’s Convention, has advised us that their band has recorded some wonderful music; Agnes Brough (from Scottish Women’s Convention) will be speaking and has recorded her talks on Jonah and they have recorded all the rest of what usually makes up a day at the Convention - reading and praying together, interviews and even an online bookshop from 10ofthose.com.
+This year, of course, was very different.
+Ali Jarvis, the Secretary for the Midlands Women’s Convention, advised us that their band had recorded some wonderful music; Agnes Brough (from Scottish Women’s Convention) spoke and recorded her talks on Jonah and they recorded all the rest of what usually makes up a day at the Convention - reading and praying together, interviews and even an online bookshop from 10ofthose.com.

-The videos will be shown on their website and on YouTube at 9.30 am on Saturday 3rd October.
-Each session will run for about an hour with a 15 minute break between them so the programme will look like this:
+The videos were shown on their website and on YouTube at 9.30 am on Saturday 3rd October.
+Each session ran for about an hour with a 15 minute break between them.

 A HUGE THANK YOU TO THE AHMADIYYA MUSLIM ASSOCIATION The Ahmadiyya Muslim Association in Walsall is currently offering nationwide help to the elderly and needy within the community and outside.
 Khansa Razzaq asked her members to make food/toiletries donations for the vunerable.
 She contacted Wendy and Marg from our church and said they were donating food to local food banks and were also offering help in neighbourhoods.
 She wanted to know if we needed any sort of help and support from them and they would try their best to help.
 I suggested our local food bank would be very grateful for any provisions they could offer especially as stocks of some items were very low.
 Only a few hours later Khansa and some other ladies went to the food bank with 2 car loads of items.
 Joyce, one of the food bank volunteers and a member of our congregation, was ecstatic with the donations and said that there must be about 75-80 kg!
 That's so wonderful, isn't it?
 And this has come about through the friendship between the ladies of the Ahmadiyya Muslim Association and our ladies at church.
 It is even more wonderful how people of faith are working together and how love transcends so many obstacles that we often put in place.
 It truly is, 'love thy neighbour’, isn't it?
 Thank you SO much ladies.